-There are three main benefits to gaining the standard CAA Permission:
+There are three main benefits to gaining the standard CAA Permission or more commonly known as the Commercial Drone License:

 - RECEIVE PAYMENT FOR YOUR SERVICES.